exercism/blog/stories/abap-and-abap-larshp.md

 **Jonathan:** Okay, so that's

 **Lars:** plan, right?
 He goes, It has to be fun to make it work day to day, in my opinion.
-It will probably still be Abba on the menu in 10 years, I think.
+It will probably still be ABAP on the menu in 10 years, I think.
 And it comes down a bit to that.
 I'm quite picky when it comes to program languages and technology.
-So I do Abba and I do JavaScript slash type groups, and then I try not to get into any other language.
+So I do ABAP and I do JavaScript slash type groups, and then I try not to get into any other language.

 **Jonathan:** Yeah.
 Okay.
 But if I was to say, Okay, Lars, you have to drop an app and JavaScript now and you have to pick up another programming language.
 Do you have any idea which one you would like?
 Yeah, I'll do that.